life-itself/web3/notes/are-crypto-tokens-securities.md

 # Episode Notes

+## Summary

+There is currently debate about how crypto investments fall under the existing securities regulatory framework.
+In this conversation, Stephen Diehl and Rufus Pollock dig into this debate, exploring what securities are and how they relate to crypto tokens.

+Rufus and Stephen then consider the question, should crypto tokens be subject to the same regulation as securities?
+They 'steel man' the position that crypto investments should not be regulated as securities, outlining 3 key claims:
+1. Unregulated crypto investment is a liberatory and egalitarian force that democratizes company formation, lowers barriers, and allows all types of common enterprises that were previously prohibited by law.
+2. The ability to raise capital outside of the rule of law is a human right that is a safeguard against tyranny.
+3. Equity markets are ripe for disruption - it is time for the start of a new era that will reconfigure the entire global economy.

+Rufus and Stephen end their conversation with an analysis of this position and the associated claims.

 ## What are securities?

 * A [security](../concepts/security.md) is a collective legal fiction that pools money and mediates [income-cashflows](../concepts/income-cashflows.md) between people according to an agreed-upon framework.